HashDash Logo

 Cultivars containing terpinolene are about as diverse as the terpene itself.
 Terpinolene isn't as prominent and rarely plays a leading role as do its relatives like myrcene and caryophyllene.
 However, you may recognize its presence in many of your favorite kinds of cannabis.

-As we know currently, terpinolene mainly shows up in cultivars that are THC-dominant, meaning few, if any high CBD cultivars will feature terpinolene as its primary terpene.
-Some of the most popular cultivars containing terpinolene include Dutch Treat, Golden Pineapple, Ghost Train Haze, Orange Cookies, J1, and Jack Herer.
+As we know currently, terpinolene mainly shows up in cultivars that are THC-dominant, and more commonly in what retail calls “sativa strains.”
+This means that few, high-CBD cultivars will feature terpinolene as its primary terpene.

 Does Terpinolene Get You High?

-This means that Terpinolene may have a subtle impact on the consumer when combined with other compounds in whole-plant cannabis like cannabinoids and other terpenes.
+This means that terpinolene may have a subtle impact on the consumer when combined with other compounds in whole-plant cannabis, like cannabinoids and other terpenes.
 As is the case with so many other aspects of cannabis, more research is needed to determine this, and each consumer responds differently.

 Potential Benefits of Terpinolene